BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 ## IntegrationField

 An `IntegrationField` is an `MxN` 2D array of 16-bit values.
 It uses the `CostField` to produce a cumulative cost to reach the end goal/target.
+It's an ephemeral field, as in it gets built for a required sector and then consumed by the `FlowField` calculation.

 When a new route needs to be processed the field is reset to `u16::MAX` and the grid cell containing the goal is set to `0`.